irisiflimsi/harn-geomap/README.md

 will be a so-called _GeoTIFF_ image.
 First, select the _destination raster_.
 This should be the corresponding entry in `GEOSERVER_HOME/data_dir/images/`, so _geoserver_ can immediately pick it up.
 Second, select _EPSG:4326_ as _Destination CRS_.
 This should always be the case.

 ### Global

 #### kethira.tif

 I extracted a 1418x471 image from _kethira200e.pdf_, page 6.
 Cut off the pole caps. (kelestia.com)

 #### venarive.tif

-I extracted a 8967x6976 image from _VenariveMap_100.pdf_. (kelestia.com)
+I extracted a 8967x6976 image from _VenariveMap_100.pdf_.
+(kelestia.com)

 ### Regional

 #### regional/harn.tif

 I extracted and scaled an image with dimensions 12000x8000 from _Harn_Regional_Interactive_Map_201.pdf_.  (kelestia.com)

 Alternatively I extracted an image with dimensions 16752x11514 from the Harn map inside the _Atlas-Update-pdfs.zip_.
-However use `harn2.points` instead of `harn.points`, it is prepared for that image; it covers a slightly different area than the other map. (columbiagames.com)
+However use `harn2.points` instead of `harn.points`, it is prepared for that image; it covers a slightly different area than the other map.
+(columbiagames.com)

 ### Domain

 #### domain/rethem.tif

 This is from the old _Rethem_ module (print only) and I scanned in a version that resulted in an image of dimension 6375x4730.
 It reaches (NW) from the middle of the northern boundary of the hex _Bedenes_ is in to the SE corner of the hex _Heroth_ is in.  (columbiagames.com)

 #### domain/afarezirs.tif

-A set of fan provided pdfs, I combined and created a map from.
-It is of dimension 9455x7399 and extends from the lower hex boundary that contains the word (K)ADAG (south) to upper boundary of the two hexes that contain the two northern most islands (north) and from left-most vertex of the hex containing the west-most island (west) to the center of all eastern edges containing the tow eastern most islands.
-(John Southgate)
+See Community Maps.

+#### domain/denia-marsh.tif

+See Community Maps.

+#### local/harn_pottage...

+All these maps are arbitrarily placed, where it suited my campaign.
+The serve as backdrops for the interior maps.
+See Community Maps.

+#### interior/harn_pottage...

+See Community Maps.

+## Community Maps

+These maps are obtained from _lythia.com_.
+I hope to host the converted maps in the future.
+Until then you can get them from me privately through email, if you prove you are aware of who alleges Copyright.

 ## Acknowledgements